Ea Torrado at Sorry Not Sorry Festival in (Ghent, Belgium), “Chrysalis” in collaboration with Leeroy New

 Ea Torrado is a Filipina dance artist, and artistic director of Daloy Dance Company, a dance theatre group that advances, produces and tours her creations and workshops.
 Presenters include WIFI Body Dance Festival, Ballet Philippines’ Neo-Filipino, Contemporary Dance Map, The Lopez Musem, KARNABAL Festival, Imaginarium Multi Arts Festival of the Absurd, Erehwon Arts Center, FRINGE Manila Arts Festival, Malasimbo Lights and Dance Festival, Pasinaya Arts Festival, Aliw Theatre- International Dance Day Festival at Aliw Theatre, UP Center for Women and Gender Studies and Paghilom Festival.
 Internationally she has performed at Ho Chi Minh International Dance Festival, Low Fat Art Fest Thailand, Goyang International Dance Festival, Lively Arts Performing Arts College in Pennsylvania & Cape Fear Community College for the Performing Arts in North Carolina, USA, SensUnique Gallery in Ghent, Belgium for Sorry Not Sorry Festival and participated in Radical Contact, Tanzplatform,Tokyo Performing Arts Meeting, Asia Pacific Improv Festival, M1 Contact Festival in Singapore and Southeast Asia Choreolab in Malaysia.
 She was also the Philippine delegate of Japan Foundation Manila to Tokyo Performing Arts Meeting 2016 (Yokohama) and Goethe Institute Manila to Tanzplatform 2016 (Frankfurt)

-Ea is Filipina dance artist whose creations manifest in choreographies, film, installation, site-specific work, and improvisational performance.
+Ea is Filipina choreographer whose creations manifest in choreographies, film, installation, site-specific work, and improvisational performance.
 Her pieces reflect on Filipino societal culture, women’s issues and body politics.

 Ea seeks to understand impositions of identity by investigating the Body as space, as shell, as suppository of our memories, and investigate the connections between these personal experiences and larger social and political structures in the Philippines.